magento/pwa-studio/pwa-devdocs/src/peregrine/reference/targets/index.md

 }
 ```

-See the [PWA Studio Target Experiments][] project repository for other documented examples of extensions that use PWA Studio's extensibility framework.
+See the [PWA Studio Target Experiments][] project repository for documented examples of extensions that use PWA Studio's extensibility framework.

 <!--
 The reference doc content is generated automatically from the source code.